sooryendhu/Steps_ai/README.md

 Contextual Richness: The system ensures that the combined context from relevant chunks provides a comprehensive background for the language model to generate precise answers.
 User Interface (Optional)
 Interactive Interface: An optional user interface can be created using frameworks like Streamlit or Gradio, allowing users to input queries and receive answers in a user-friendly manner.
-Conclusion
-This project combines state-of-the-art techniques in natural language processing and information retrieval to create a robust question-answering system.
-It leverages advanced methods for data chunking, embedding creation, vector database indexing, and hybrid retrieval, ensuring efficient and accurate information retrieval and answering.